scrapy/scrapy/docs/contributing.rst

 There are many ways to contribute to Scrapy.
 Here are some of them:

 * Blog about Scrapy.
 Tell the world how you're using Scrapy.
-This will help newcomers with more examples and the Scrapy project to increase its visibility.
+This will help newcomers with more examples and will help the Scrapy project to increase its visibility.

 * Report bugs and request features in the `issue tracker`_, trying to follow